 It is a prerequisite you can be present at and accessible to the institution daily.

 The application and supporting documentation to be used as the basis for the assessment must be in English.

-In addition to the required fields on the Jobbnorge website, please include a “qualifications” document explicitly detailing how you meet each of the required and some (or all) of the desired qualifications listed above.
-An application missing these this document may be considered incomplete by the selection committee.
+- A 1 page “qualifications” document explicitly detailing how you meet each of the required and some (or all) of the desired qualifications listed above.
+An application missing this document may be considered incomplete by the selection committee.

 A good work environment is characterized by diversity.
 We encourage qualified candidates to apply, regardless of their gender, functional capacity or cultural background.

 The city of Trondheim is a modern European city with a rich cultural scene.
 Trondheim is the innovation capital of Norway with a population of 200,000.
 The Norwegian welfare state, including healthcare, schools, kindergartens and overall equality, is probably the best of its kind in the world.
 Professional subsidized day-care for children is easily available.
 Furthermore, Trondheim offers great opportunities for education (including international schools) and possibilities to enjoy nature, culture and family life and has low crime rates and clean air quality.

 As an employee at NTNU, you must at all times adhere to the changes that the development in the subject entails and the organizational changes that are adopted.